projectacrn/acrn-hypervisor/doc/introduction/index.rst

 the guest to re-execute the instruction.

 Note that the address space used in VMM mode is different from that in guest mode.
-The guest mode and VMM mode use different memory mapping tables, and therefore the ACRN hypervisor is protected from guest access.
+The guest mode and VMM mode use different memory-mapping tables, and therefore the ACRN hypervisor is protected from guest access.
 The ACRN hypervisor uses EPT to map the guest address, using the guest page table to map from guest linear address to guest physical